 We recommend just setting up a free orientation call with Dr. Scott, so you can learn about which options, if any, are best for your family.

 Our live online gifted homeschoolers courses are designed and taught by Dr. Scott, a former gifted kid.
 We focus on the natural sciences, with fun themes including Minecraft, matter, elements, human health, and the history of science.
 The gifted curriculum is dynamic, driven by learner questions, highly interactive, and social.

-Check the Live Learning page for 2022-23 course options, schedules, and age bands.
+Check the Live Learning page for 2023 course options, sorted by term.

 Our goal is to inspire young gifted learners to love science in a positive, group learning environment.